Jackpots reach $615M for Mega Millions, $550M for Powerball

 The closest store near the Las Vegas Valley selling lottery tickets is the Primm Valley Lotto Store on the Nevada-California border.
 The store is about 45 miles southwest of Las Vegas along Interstate 15.

-Last month, a Mega Millions ticket sold at the store hit for more than $1 million.
+Last month, a Mega Millions ticket sold there hit for more than $1 million.

 Nevada does not participate in the multistate lottery drawings.
-The Primm location is officially located in Nipton, California, 45 miles southwest of Las Vegas.
+The Primm location is officially located in Nipton, California.

 Nevada joins Utah, Alabama, Mississippi, Alaska and Hawaii in not offering Mega Millions or Powerball.